 The majority of the pictures in the ‘Archive’ section were taken using a Pentax 35mm SLR camera body with a variety of standard, wide-angle and telephoto lenses too numerous to list here.
 The camera bodies include a Pentax ME, ME Super and Spotmatic 500, generally loaded with either 100, 200 or 400 ASA colour print film.
 In hindsight I now wish I had taken 35mm colour slides.
 It has been enjoyable nonetheless to scan these pictures for inclusion on the website.
 Incidentally, the scanning was undertaken using a Hewlett Packard Photosmart C5280 Printer/Scanner/Copier.

 In October 2008, I decided to turn my hobby into a more serious activity by upgrading to a digital SLR, and purchased a Canon EOS 30D body.
-Following a short period of time using a Canon EOS 1000D and a two year spell with a Canon EOS 7D, I now have a Canon EOS 5D Mk III body fitted with either a Canon EF-L 24-105mm f4 USM wide/zoom lens, Canon EF-L 70-200mm f4 USM zoom lens or Canon EF-L 70-300mm f4 USM zoom lens (all with Image Stabiliser).
+Following a short period of time using a Canon EOS 1000D and a two year spell with a Canon EOS 7D, I now have a Canon EOS 5D Mk III body fitted with either a Canon EF-L 24-105mm f4 zoom lens, Canon EF-L 70-200mm f2.8 zoom lens, Canon EF-L 70-300mm f4-5.6 zoom lens, Canon EF 35mm f2 macro lens (all with Image Stabiliser), Canon EF-S 60mm f2.8 macro lens or Canon EF 100mm f2 portrait lens.
 I will leave you to decide as to the quality of these cameras and the associated lenses with the pictures that I have included in the ‘Digital’ section of the website.
 For those of you who are interested in the technical specification of the Canon EOS 30D, 7D and 5D Mk III, please click on the links below.

 As you will hopefully see from my pictures, I enjoy taking photographs of trains in their wider landscape context as well as more traditional lineside shots.
 Despite the availability of various software packages, I try to edit my photographs as little as possible.
 That said, I have used Corel Paint Shop Pro Photo X2 and more recently Adobe Lightroom to make minor enhancements to some of my pictures.